wfc12/Stochastic_Anderson_Mixing/README.md

 ## Usage

-PyTorch1.4.0 (except that using PyTorch1.8.0 for LSTM on Penn TreeBank)
+PyTorch1.4.0 (except that using PyTorch1.8.0 for LSTM on Penn Treebank)

 1. Put optim/adasam.py, optim/adasamvr.py, and optim/padasam.py to the optim directory of PyTorch.